-- qubit_index (int) The address of the qubit to measure. - $classical_reg(int)$ The address of the classical bit to store the result.
+- qubit_index (int) The address of the qubit to measure. - classical_reg(int) The address of the classical bit to store the result.
+Set to None to measure for effect (discard result).

 Returns The Quil Program with the appropriate measure instruction appended, e.g. MEASURE 0 [1]